Deutsch English

 The situation of those affected and their rights

-For those affected by human trafficking it is often very difficult to draw attention to their situation and seek support.
+For victims of human trafficking it is often very difficult to draw attention to their situation and seek support.
 The lack of knowledge of the language and local structures makes it difficult for them to find support services.
-In addition, they are often only allowed to stay in the area where they work and are being watched.
-The SOLWODI social workers report that it is often a big obstacle for women in prostitution to go to a nearby counselling service because they cannot find their way around the city and are afraid to leave the brothel.
-As those affected usually cannot access their income a lack of financial resources is a further obstacle to get out of a predicament.
+In addition, they are often only allowed to stay in the area of their place of work and are monitored.
+SOLWODI's social workers report that it is often an insurmountable hurdle for women in prostitution to visit a nearby specialized counselling service because they cannot find their way around the city and are afraid to leave the brothel.
+A lack of financial resources, as those affected are usually unable to dispose of their income, is another obstacle to getting out of a predicament.

 Continue reading